rust-community/events-team/ISSUE_TEMPLATE/new_meetup.md

 * [ ] I need additional help promoting my event

-* [ ] I'd like to have swag (e.g. stickers)

-If you're interested in obtaining stickers and/or swag, please send a short email to [the community team](mailto:community@rust-lang.org?subject=[SWAG]), providing

-- Your physical mail address and phone number
-- The projected number of attendees for your event
-- How many events you're planning to run in the future
-- Optionally, if you're interested in a certain type of swag for specific reasons (e.g. you're running a T-Shirt give away)

 ## CoC

 The Rust project uses a [Code of Conduct](https://www.rust-lang.org/en-US/conduct.html) and we generally recommend you to as well.
 We also give advice on motivations and which one could be fitting for your project.